 Visualization and Manipulation

 AWS Blu Insights provides dependencies analysis for multiple languages with advanced visualization (Graph/Table) and manipulation features.
-In the Dependencies tab of Assets, it is possible to select a technology among a large list of supported languages (continuously enriched).
+In the Dependencies tab of Assets, you can launch the dependencies analysis which support a large list of languages (continuously enriched).
 For each language, AWS Blu Insights handles a set of statements to detect dependencies between files based on their types.

 The dependencies analysis relies on the classification (if some or all files have no extensions or a .TXT one) to properly handle file types.
 In such cases, the user will not be able to launch the dependencies until the classification has been done.